 span-lengthis treated as a time range.
 If not, this is an absolute bucket length.
 If you do not specify a <span-length>, the default is

 auto, which means that the number of time buckets adjusts to produce a reasonable number of results.
-For example if initially seconds are used for the <timespan> and too many results are being returned, the <timespan> is changed to a longer value, such as minutes, to return fewer time buckets.
+For example, if seconds are used initially for the <timespan> and too many results are returned, the <timescale> is changed to a longer value, such as minutes, to return fewer time buckets.